-As a condition of development consent, all land to which the draft Scheme applies is required to provide contributions for affordable rental housing according to the rates provided.
+As a condition of development consent at the subdivision stage, all land to which the draft Scheme applies is required to provide contributions for affordable rental housing according to the rates provided.
 A monetary contribution required to be made under the Scheme is to be paid at the time specified in the condition.
 The contribution rate is derived from the draft WSHAS, which recommends that an affordable rental housing contribution rate be based on a percentage of the Gross Realisation Value (GRV) of development.
-The GRV is proposed to be set at \$7,596,658 per/ha NDA.
+The GRV is proposed to be set at \$7,600,000 per/ha NDA.
 Feasibility testing has determined that this approach is viable.
 The viability assessment is included in Appendix 1.

-Two contribution rates are proposed to be applied in Glenmore Park Stage 3 and Orchard Hills North, a specified rate (base rate) and an inclusionary rate.
+Different contribution rates are to apply in the contribution areas of Glenmore Park Stage 3 and Orchard Hills North: